BEFORE YOUR DEPARTURE

 Travel details received later than 2 weeks before travel may mean that a transfer cannot be arranged.

-You will be collected from the airport or station by your host family and taken back at the end of your course.
+You will be collected from the airport or station by your host family and dropped off at the end of your stay.

 Please collect your luggage and come through Customs.
 When being met at the airport, the host family will greet you at the passenger arrivals gate with a sign with your name on it.

-If you do not see someone immediately, please wait for at least 10 minutes (they may be meeting someone else from a delayed flight or be seeing to a puncture!).
-Only then go to the Information Desk and see if there is a message for you, if not please ask the person at the Desk to call emergency number 06 86 76 21 81 and Michel, in charge of transfers for BMA School will arrive asap.
+If you do not see someone immediately, please wait for at least 10 minutes (they may be meeting someone else from a delayed flight or have some other minor delays).
+Only then go to the Information Desk and see if there is a message for you, if not please ask the person at the Desk to call the emergency number: + 33 686 762 181, and Michel, in charge of transfers for BMA School will arrive asap.

 Disembark and wait in the main arrivals hall, your hosts will meet you here, holding a sign with your name on it.
-If you should get lost or no one arrives to meet you (please give them at least 15 minutes, they could be trying to park the car) it is imperative that you wait inside the station and don’t wander off anywhere!
-Only after 10 minutes or so should you ring the BMA emergency number:+33 686 762 181
+If you should get lost or no one arrives to meet you (please give them at least 10 minutes, they could be trying to park the car) it is imperative that you wait inside the station and don’t wander off anywhere!
+Only after 10 minutes or so should you ring the BMA emergency number: +33 686 762 181

-Students arriving by car with parents are expected to make their own way to the host accommodation and should arrive between 6.00 am 8.00 pm.
+Students arriving by car with parents are expected to make their own way to BMA and should arrive between 5:00 - 6:00 pm on Sunday.
+BMA: Biarritz 42, avenue J.F.
+Kennedy 64200 BIARRITZ

 5. Independent travel